Mesiow/Homebase/README.md

 # Homebase
-Simple Space RTS game
+Top Down Multiplayer Space Shooter

 # Gameplay
- - A 1v1 based game where one player is the defender and the other is the attacker
+ - A Deathmatch Domination based game where players must capture and hold planets
- - The attacker must control all the planets for a certain amount of time to win
+ - The player with the highest score from holding planets the longest win
- - The defender must make sure he has at least one planet not controlled by the attacker when time runs out to win